-- Particle sets→ build particle sets - Press Browse and select your best 5-6 images. - The interface for manually marking bad particles is not working well yet in EMAN2.1alpha1.
-It should be improved again in the next alpha release.
-Some bad particles will have been automatically selected during CTF output generation. - ➡ In general, one 'bad' particle can do far more harm than a single 'good' particle would do to aid the reconstruction.
-While not absolutely necessary for the structures we are doing at the workshop, in general, you should get rid of bad particles here, when picking or later, semi-automatically. - setname = small - excludebad = checked (otherwise it will ignore any bad particle selections) - Launch - Select Particle sets → build particle sets again - This time select all of the images you thought were good before pressing OK - setname = all - Launch - ➡ Particle sets allow you to try doing reconstructions with various subsets of your data without taking large amounts of disk space, and keeping track of exactly what you're doing.
+- ➡ Particle sets allow you to try doing reconstructions with various subsets of your data without taking large amounts of disk space, and keeping track of exactly what you're doing.
 For example you may ask 'do I get a better reconstruction if I use only the 10 best images, or if I use all 20 images'.
 Particle sets do not make a copy of the particle data, but rather make a text file in LST format which points to the image data in the original image file.
 So, feel free to make as many stacks as you like.
-EMAN2 will treat LST files as if they are actual image files, so you can use them with any program, even though the actual data is in other files. - ➡ In EMAN2.0, set building took some time to complete.
-The LST files in EMAN2.1 are created almost instantaneously, so do not expect to wait for anything after pressing Launch.
+EMAN2 will treat LST files as if they are actual image files, so you can use them with any program, even though the actual data is in other files. - Particle sets→ build particle sets - Press Browse and select your best 5-6 images. - The interface for manually marking bad particles is not working well yet in EMAN2.1alpha1.
+It should be improved again in the next alpha release.
+Some bad particles will have been automatically selected during CTF output generation. - setname = small - excludebad = checked (otherwise it will ignore any bad particle selections) - Launch - Select Particle sets → build particle sets again - This time select all of the images you thought were good before pressing OK - setname = all - Launch - ➡ In EMAN2.0, set building took a long time to complete.
+The LST files in EMAN2.1 are created almost instantaneously, so do not expect to wait after pressing Launch.